couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

    You can remove a node from the cluster from within the `Manage Server Nodes` section of the Web Console, as shown in the figure below.

-   To remove a node, click the **Unhandled:** `[:unknown-tag :guibutton]` button next to the node you want to remove.
+   To remove a node, click the `Remove Server` button next to the node you want to remove.
 You will be provided with a warning to confirm that you want to remove the node.
-Click **Unhandled:** `[:unknown-tag :guibutton]` to mark the node for removal.
+Click `Remove` to mark the node for removal.

  * **Using the Command-line**